Updated June 8, 2023

 |Rows go up and down in a database||Column rows side by side in a database|

-This has a been a guide to the top difference between Excel Row vs Excel Column.
-Here we also discuss the Excel Row vs Excel Column key differences with infographics and comparison table.
+This has guided the top difference between Excel Row and Excel Column.
+Here we also discuss the key differences between the Excel Row vs Excel Column with infographics and comparison tables.
 You may also have a look at the following articles to learn more.